-• It is recommended that this medication be used only via IV administration due to pain and injection site reactions with SQ or IM administration CEFOVECIN [COMPANION]
+• It is recommended that this medication be used only via IV administration due to pain and injection site reactions with SQ or IM administration

+CEFOVECIN [COMPANION]

-Species Usage Dose Cats Label dose 8mg/kg SQ once; therapeutic concentrations are maintained for approximately 7d Treatment of periodontitis/ gingivitis or UTI Extra-label use Dogs Label dose 8mg/kg SQ once; therapeutic concentrations are maintained for approximately 7-14d (dependent on organism) Treatment of periodontitis/ gingivitis or UTI Extra-label use
+Usage Dose Label dose 8mg/kg SQ once; therapeutic concentrations are maintained for approximately 7d Treatment of periodontitis/ gingivitis or UTI Extra-label use Label dose 8mg/kg SQ once; therapeutic concentrations are maintained for approximately 7-14d (dependent on organism) Treatment of periodontitis/ gingivitis or UTI Extra-label use Label dose Treatment of periodontitis/ gingivitis or UTI Label dose Treatment of periodontitis/

-Convenia[®]
+Convenia®

-Cefovecin is a bactericidal, time-dependent third generation cephalosporin (β -lactam) antibiotic with a long half-life.
+Cefovecin is a bactericidal, time-dependent third generation cephalosporin ( $\beta$ -lactam) antibiotic with a long half-life.
 Activity against Gram-negative organisms is greater than first or second generation cephalosporins, but less compared to other third-generations cephalosporins.
 Activity against anaerobes is variable.
 It is not effective against Enterococcus spp., Pseudomonas aeruginosa, Bordetella bronchiseptica, and methicillin-resistant Staphylococcus spp.
 Distribution throughout the body is wide and excretion is primarily as active drug in urine.